SAP/ui5-webcomponents/docs/dev/Development Workflow.md

 *4.2.* Create a local branch within your fork and work with it as usual.

-*4.3.* Before comitting, run the linter to check if your code is written according to the project eslint configuration.
+*4.3.* Before committing, run the linter to check if your code is written according to the project eslint configuration.

 ```sh
 $ yarn lint
 ```

-*4.4.* Before comitting, run the test of the component you are working on (see the article for testing above) to catch issues as soon as possible.
+*4.4.* Before committing, run the test of the component you are working on (see the article for testing above) to catch issues as soon as possible.

 ```sh
 $ cd packages/main
 $ yarn test test/specs/Button.spec.js
 ```

-## 5. Open Pull equest (PR) from fork
+## 5. Open Pull Request (PR) from fork

 You can open a pull request to the upstream repository from any branch or commit in your fork.
 We recommend that you make changes in a topic branch (not in your local master), so that you can push followup commits if you receive feedback on your pull request.